rehierl/node-tree-outliner/3-4-0-design-6.md

 section is open.
 Because of that, all content nodes of an inner section must also be associated with the inner section's parent section.

+**TODO** -
-This is however a purely formal requirement.
+However, this is only a formal requirement.
 That is, because the definitions treat all sections as separate entities.
 For practical reasons, and depending on the exact nature of the resulting structure of sections, it could still be allowed to associate each node with one section only.